Grantline Veterinary Hospital

 Does my pet really need an examination every year?

 No. Your pet should be examined twice a year!
-The American Veterinary Medical Associate (AVMA) recommends bi-annual examinations for pets of all ages.
-Keep in mind that pets age much more rapidly than humans – bi annual examinations for your pet are about equal to a visit to your own physician every 3 to 4 years.
+The American Veterinary Medical Association (AVMA) recommends bi-annual examinations for pets of all ages.
+Keep in mind that pets age much more rapidly than humans – bi-annual examinations for your pet are about equal to a visit to your own physician every 3 to 4 years.

-During these examinations the veterinarian will ask about any dietary changes and behavior changes.
-He will discuss with your pets risk of internal and external parasites and recommend appropriate prevention.
-He will recommend an appropriate vaccination schedule depending upon your pet’s lifestyle and risk factors.
+During these examinations, the veterinarian will ask about any dietary changes and behavior changes.
+He will discuss the risk of your pet’s internal and external parasites and recommend appropriate prevention.
+Dr. Leonard will recommend a vaccination schedule depending upon your pet’s lifestyle and risk factors.

 All of this information is recorded in your pet’s medical file, creating a “normal baseline” for your pet.
 As your pet ages, this information becomes vital.
-This information helps the veterinarian to take quick notice of even slight changes in your pet’s health status which can alert your veterinarian to potential health problems before they become serious health issues.
+It helps the veterinarian notice of slight changes in your pet’s health status, which can alert your veterinarian to potential health problems before they become serious health issues.

 What are heartworms?
 How do I protect my pet?

 Heartworms are parasites that dogs and cats can get from mosquitoes.
 The mosquito bites them, depositing larvae that migrate to the heart where they become adults.
 Despite fur, mosquitoes can still bite dogs and cats and transmit the disease.
-To protect your pet it is important to have yearly heartworm testing and keep them on a monthly preventative at home.
-Usually it is a pill for dogs but cats can have a topical put on their skin.
+It is important to protect your pet with yearly heartworm testing and keep them on a monthly preventative at home.
+Usually, it is a pill for dogs, but cats can have a topical put on their skin.
 There is no treatment for cats, therefore prevention is imperative.
 We offer several different types of preventatives and will help you choose the best one for your pet’s lifestyle.